osartun/Backbone.Undo.js/README.md

 *   `add` When a model is added to a collection
 *   `remove` When a model is removed from a collection
 *   `reset` When a collection is reset and all models are replaced by new models (or no models) at once
-*   `change` When an attribute of a model was changed
+*   `change` When a model's attribute is changed or set

 ### Supporting other events and modifying built-in behavior